Lead Opinion

 Appellant’s attorney cross-examined the Commonwealth witnesses, but the defense offered no evidence of its own.
 After the guilt-phase evidentiary record was closed, the jury found Appellant guilty of first-degree murder and possession of an instrument of crime.

 Trial counsel filed post-sentence motions and, subsequently, substitute counsel filed amendments, which included allegations of ineffective assistance of counsel.
 Prior to resolution of the motions, the trial judge died, and the matter was reassigned.
-The court entertained argument on Appellant‘s post-sentence motions, although it did not conduct an evidentiary hearing, and denied relief on all of Appellant‘s claims.
+The court entertained argument on Appellant’s post-sentence motions, although it did not conduct an evidentiary hearing, and dénied relief on all of Appellant’s claims.
 Appellant filed a notice of appeal.

-Presently, Appellant argues that the trial court erred in: admitting other-bad-acts evidence in the form of testimony from Appellant‘s father, his sister, and Officer Davis concerning prior assaults and bullying perpetrated against the victim by Appellant, over objections based on prejudicial impact and hearsay; permitting a detective to testify concerning “word on the street” implicating Appellant in the killing; allowing the Kinney and Mobley statements to be read into evidence; permitting the admission of “good character” evidence concerning the victim; failing to instruct the jurors concerning the use of other-bad-acts evidence; issuing an overly-restrictive charge regarding voluntary intoxication; allowing the
+Presently, Appellant argues that the trial court erred in: admitting other-bad-acts evidence in the form of testimony from Appellant’s father, his sister, and Officer Davis concerning prior assaults and bullying perpetrated against the victim by Appellant, over objections based on prejudicial impact and hearsay; permitting a detective to testify concerning “word on the street” implicating Appellant in the killing; allowing the Kinney and Mobley statements to be read into evidence; permitting the admission of “good character” evidence concerning the victim; failing to instruct the jurors concerning the use of other-bad-acts evidence; issuing an overly-restrictive charge regarding voluntary intoxication; allowing the Commonwealth to pursue the Section 9711(d)(9) aggravator based solely on two juvenile robbery adjudications; failing to issue an instruction under Simmons v.
+South Carolina,

-Appellant concedes that his trial counsel did not raise objections to the “word on the street” references, the admission of Kinney and Mobley‘s statements, the asserted references to the victim‘s good character, the prosecutor‘s closing statement, and the jury instructions on voluntary intoxication.
+Appellant concedes that his trial counsel did not raise objections to the “word on the street” references, the admission of Kinney and Mobley’s statements, the asserted references to the victim’s good character, the prosecutor’s closing statement, and the jury instructions on voluntary intoxication.
 Since the appeal was filed after the decision in Commonwealth v.
-Freeman, 573 Pa.
-532, 827 A.2d 385 (2003), which abolished the relaxed waiver doctrine in capital direct appeals filed after the date of the decision‘s entry, see id. at 560-61, 827 A.2d at 403, relaxed waiver is not available.
-Therefore, the waived claims may be considered, if at all, only as components of a challenge to trial counsel‘s stewardship.
-See Commonwealth v.
-Uderra, 580 Pa.
-492, 500-01, 862 A.2d 74, 79 (2004).
+Freeman,

 I. Sufficiency of the Evidence

 In all capital cases, we review evidentiary sufficiency.
-To establish the offense of first-degree murder, the Commonwealth must prove the fact of the killing, the defendant‘s involvement, and malice and specific intent to kill on the part of the defendant.
+To establish the offense of first-degree murder, the Commonwealth must prove the fact of the killing, the defendant’s involvement, and malice and specific intent to kill on the part of the defendant.
 See Commonwealth v.
-Collins, 550 Pa.
-46, 50, 703 A.2d 418, 420 (1997).
-Further, specific intent to kill can be inferred from the use of a deadly weapon upon a vital part of the victim‘s body.
-See Commonwealth v.
-Speight, 544 Pa.
-451, 459, 677 A.2d 317, 321 (1996).
-In this assessment, the evidence is viewed in the light most favorable to the Commonwealth, as the verdict winner.
-See Speight, 544 Pa. at 459, 677 A.2d at 321.
+Collins,

-In light of this Court‘s prior holdings, Appellant‘s argument goes to the weight, and not to the sufficiency, of the evidence.
+In light of this Court’s prior holdings, Appellant’s argument goes to the weight, and not to the sufficiency, of the evidence.
 Since, under Baker, juvenile adjudications are “convictions” for purposes of the (d)(9) aggravator, and, under Hill, two convictions for violent felonies are sufficient to implicate a jury issue, we conclude that the evidence offered by the Commonwealth was sufficient to support the (d)(9) aggravator.
-Accord Hill, 542 Pa. at 315, 666 A.2d at 654 (observing that “it was solely within the province of the jury to determine whether [the appellant‘s] two prior convictions for robbery served as a sufficient basis to conclude that she had a significant history of felony convictions“).4
+Accord Hill,

 II.
 Guilt Phase Claims